gaewebdesign/cs197project/README.md

 # cs197project
 CS 197 React Project

-to run this React App
-server directory
+React App requires server directory server directory

 note the sql files
-test.sql  contains SQL commands to install tables into the 'test' database data.sql  contains SQL commands to install tables and data into the 'cert' database

-you can pick your databases (but then need to change some of the code )
+pasadena.sql: SQL create pasadena database, create tables and fill with data
+It's a one line change in server/index.js if you want use another database name Also in the pasadena.sql file you will have to remove the first two lines
+which specify creates the pasadena database
+i.e delete these 2 lines

+create database pasadena;
+use pasadena;

 MYSQL commands
-mysql -uroot -p
-(enter password at the prompt
-mysql -uroot -pYourPassword
-create database test;
-create database cert;

-Import the test.sql , data.sql files
-mysql -uroot -ptomatoxxxx test < test.sql
-mysql -uroot -ptomatoxxxx cert < data.sql
+mysql -uroot -pYourPassword < pasadena.sqk

 From mysql
-verify the database/tables are there
+verify the database/tables/info are there

-run the Server
+to run the Server
 npm run devStart

 CLIENT
 go into client direcotry
 npm install   (uses package.json to install packages)

-npx create-react-app  (start React app)
+npm start (start React app)

-IF THIS CRASHES
-the express server is not properly set up
-MAYBE:
-didn't run the express server
-didn't install the two databases/table (test,cert)
+to create the React app from scratch
+npx create-react-app . (in the client directory)
+install modules
+npm i bootstrap , mysql ...
+Copy over the files (replace App.js)

+the React App should start up with the UI
+(there are try... catches so it will at least start up with the express server)

 GITHUB commands